 If the bike, for some reason, does not get as much gas as it needs, it will still run, but it will be running too lean.
 This condition where the bike does not get enough fuel and too much air can cause a furnace effect.

 This will generate more heat, with a glowing exhaust as the most visible consequence.
-Another possible consequence of running the bike in this condition is that it will burn a hole in your aluminum piston over time.
+Another possible result of running the bike in this condition is that it will burn a hole in your aluminum piston over time.

 There are several ways you can go about determining whether the bike is running too lean or not.

 Start by taking it out for a couple of passes.
-If the bike, when you let off the throttle, make loud and hard popping/cracking sounds, almost like firecrackers, it is likely to lean on the idle/pilot circuit.
+If the bike, when you let off the throttle, makes loud and hard popping/cracking sounds, almost like firecrackers, it is likely to lean on the idle/pilot circuit.

 Loud backfiring is usually a good sign of the ATV running too lean.